pip-services/pip-services-docs/content/en/python/commons/data/paging_params.md

 ### Description

-The PagingParams class allows you to create objects used to pass paging parameters for queries.
+The PagingParams class allows you to create data transfer objects used to pass paging parameters for queries.

 Important points